TrueBad0ur/libreasy/README.md

+# Arhived as moved to yandex cloud object storage

 ## About [eng]
 ### Info
 Here's the simplest platfrom to keep books: preview, author, title, download button - nothing more